Stratified $\beta$-numbers and traveling salesman in Carnot groups: Preliminaries

+We remark that it is well known that any two homogeneous norms (subadditive or not) on a Carnot group are biLipschitz equivalent.

-There are two (classes of) homogeneous norms that exist for every Carnot group.
+In this paper, we will work primarily with homogeneous metrics, and specifically, with the metrics corresponding to two (classes of) subadditive homogeneous norms that exist for every Carnot group.
 The first norm was introduced by Hebisch and Sikora in \cite{hebisch-sikora}.
-Given any Euclidean ball $B_{\R^n}(\eta) \subset \R^n \cong G$ centered at the origin, one can define the Minkowski gauge
+For a fixed Euclidean ball $B_{\R^n}(\eta) \subset \R^n \cong G$ centered at the origin, one can define the Minkowski gauge

-Note that as the balls $B_{\R^n}(\eta)$ are not homothetic under the dilation $\delta_\lambda$, we get truly different norms for different $\eta$.
-The main result in \cite{hebisch-sikora} is that for sufficiently small $\eta$, $N_{HS}$ is a subadditive homogeneous norm.
-We let $d_{HS}$ denote the corresponding homogeneous metric.
+As the balls $B_{\R^n}(\eta)$ are not homothetic under the dilation $\delta_\lambda$, we get truly different norms for different $\eta$.
+The main result in \cite{hebisch-sikora} is that for sufficiently small $\eta$, $N_{HS}$ is a subadditive homogeneous norm that is smooth on $G \setminus \{0\}$.
+We use $d_{HS}$ for the corresponding homogeneous metric.
+The balls of $N_{HS}$ centered at the origin are then dilations of $B_{\R^n}(\eta)$ and so are axis-aligned ellipsoids.